-The monitoring regime (routine, targeted, 24-hour DO, effluent, and spring sampling) is designed to evaluate the effectiveness of BMPs (both rural and urban) across the watershed and measure their impacts on in-stream water quality.
+The monitoring regime (routine, targeted, and groundwater sampling) is designed to evaluate the effectiveness of BMPs (both rural and urban) across the watershed and measure their impacts on in-stream water quality.
 Water quality trends will be continually evaluated to document progress in implementing the WPP and progress in achieving restoration.
 This project is a part of a long-term monitoring program which will extend over the 10 year implementation schedule of the WPP.